ubinix-warun/tuna-book/README-Gitpod.md

 The "Open Browser" option will open a new tab in your browser.
 Either option will work and is up to your preference.

-Once you've opened the web app in your browser, log in and experiment with the simple "guest book" smart contract.
+Once you've opened the web app in your browser, log in and experiment with the simple "tuna book" smart contract.

 The "Save" button sends the text input to the blockchain, storing it as a string.
-The web app will reload with the new guest book messages automatically.
+The web app will reload with the new tuna book messages automatically.

 The "Save & Donate" button demonstrates attaching NEAR and a gas price when calling the smart contract's method `addMessage`.
 When the web app refreshes with "paid" messages, the user interface highlights them.